Please be informed HealthConnexion has moved to #11-08

 What is a Rotator Cuff Tear?

-Generally, an injury to the rotator cuff can come from the degeneration of the tissues or a specific incident like a fall.
-A certain repeated arm movement can also be a cause.
+Muscles and tendons that keep the shoulder in place form the rotator cuff.
+A rotator cuff tear is a common cause of shoulder pain and disability among adults.
+Generally, an injury to the rotator cuff may come from the degeneration of the rotator cuff tissues or be due to a specific incident like a fall.
+Certain repeated arm movements may also be a cause.

 What are the symptoms of a Rotator Cuff Tear?